Thomas Page, Jr., Deputy Director

 Email

-Thomas leads the Agency’s Alerting and Warning Program, which encompasses managing and maintaining the Outdoor Warning Sirens system for the 42 jurisdictions in Franklin County.
-He is the administrator of the county’s mass notification and warning program, ALERT Franklin County.
-Thomas oversees the operations of the Agency’s Assessment Center, which provides a common operational picture and analyzes situations or incidents that may have a countywide impact on public safety.
+Previously, Thomas served three years as the Agency’s Warning Systems Manager, managing the Outdoor Warning Siren system for Franklin County.
+He also administered the county’s mass notification and warning program, ALERT Franklin County, and led the Agency’s Assessment Center, providing a common operational picture and analyzing situations with potential countywide public safety impacts.

 Jill Wright, Office Manager